damianhakert/damianhakert.github.io/source/handbook/sales-training/index.html.md

 Leslie Ye wrote an aticle on [11 Sales Negotiation Mistakes You Might Be Making](http://blog.hubspot.com/sales/sales-negotiation-mistakes?utm_campaign=Sales+Blog+-+Manual+Emails&utm_source=hs_email&utm_medium=email&utm_content=36093761#sm.00000thjdio2kmcx3y923dyo5fe5u)

 Even the best negotiators fall victim to one of these mistakes from time to time.
-Here is a list of the 11 mistakes with #4, #5 and #10 resonating with me.
+Here is a list of the 11 mistakes with point 4, 5 and 10 resonating with me.

 1. Treating negotiation as a zero-sum game
 2. Not knowing why the prospect would buy